electricimp/XBee/README.md

 The value of *address16bit* is set when the module joins the Zigbee network.
 This is a 16-bit value so is passed in as an integer.
 If the device’s 16-bit address is not known, pass in the value 0xFFFE, but you must provide the correct 64-bit address.

-The Zigbee network’s Co-ordinator module can always be reached at the 64-bit address `0x0000000000000000`.
+The Zigbee network’s Coordinator module can always be reached at the 64-bit address `0x0000000000000000`.
 To broadcast the specified AT command to all devices on the network, pass in the 64-bit address `0x000000000000FFFF`.
 In each case the "0x" hex indicator is optional.

 The *options* parameter is optional.
 It is an integer bitfield of settings that can be used to customize the action performed by the remote XBee module.
 Please see Digi’s XBee documentation for details.